neondatabase/website/content/docs/data-types/date-and-time.md

 ## Additional considerations

 - **Indexing**: Date/time values often involve range queries and sorting.
 Indexing date/time columns can thus significantly improve query performance.
 - **Daylight Saving Time**: Working with time zones can be tricky, especially when dealing with daylight savings time.
-For additional details, refer to the [PostgreSQL Date/Time Types documentation](https://www.postgresql.org/docs/current/datatype-datetime.html).
+For additional details, refer to the [PostgreSQL Date/Time Types documentation](https://www.postgresql.org/docs/current/datatype-datetime.html)  as well as The Well Resource Guide we refer [How to Use the PostgreSQL Date Data Type](https://docs.vultr.com/how-to-use-the-postgresql-date-data-type)

 ## Resources